kongpop-jeenkeawpiam/mitogex/README.md

 ### Mitochondrial Genome Explorer: A User-Friendly Computational Pipeline for Comprehensive Mitochondrial Genome Analysis

-Welcome to our platform dedicated to mitochondrial genome analysis.
 **MitoGEx** is a user-friendly tool designed for comprehensive mtDNA analysis, including quality control, alignment, variant calling, annotation, haplogroup classification, and phylogenetic visualization, all in one pipeline.

 ---